 - Member of the South Carolina Tuition Grants Commission

 - Member of the South Carolina Commission on Higher Education

 - Member of the Board of Trustees of the University Center of Greenville (UCG)

-President Whitaker and his wife, Diane, reside on the AU campus.
+President Whitaker and his wife, Diane, reside on the AU campus in the President’s Home.
 The two met in Nashville, Tennessee.
+President Whitaker is affectionately known to undergraduates as P. Whitty, a reference coined by students early in his tenure.
 The Whitakers have two dogs – a Scottish Terrier named Maddie, and a West Highland Terrier named Carson.
 An accomplished musician and former real estate professional, Ms. Whitaker works in the Admission Office and is affectionately known and appreciated for the famous chewy chocolate chip cookies she bakes for students during each semester’s final exams.
 (President Whitaker is known for being married to Mrs. Whitaker!)

 Serious about Scholarship, Serious about Faith